link to ringley website

 Understanding the Right to Manage and the Financial Responsibilities

-Leaseholders can exercise their right to form an RTM Company to take over control of building management from the landlord or a resident's freehold or management company according to the provisions of The Commonhold and Leasehold Reform Act 2022.
+Leaseholders can exercise their right to form an RTM Company to take over control of building management from the renting-homes-wales-act-how-will-it-impact-landlords'>landlord or a resident's freehold or management company according to the provisions of The Commonhold and Leasehold Reform Act 2022.

 Leaseholders looking forward to creating a Right to Manage company should know the legal and financial implications of being in control.
-RTM affects all leaseholders regardless of whether they are members of the RTM company, it may affect the Managing Agent if the RTM company chooses to self-manage or appoint a different Managing Agent, and will affect the landlord's role.
+RTM affects all leaseholders regardless of whether they are members of the RTM company, it may affect the Managing Agent if the RTM company chooses to self-manage or appoint a different Managing Agent, and will affect the renting-homes-wales-act-how-will-it-impact-landlords'>landlord's role.

 Significant considerations